The Voice: la plus belle voix season 8: Coaches and hosts

-Julien Clerc, Jenifer, Mika and Soprano are the four coaches of Season 8.
+Out of all coaches from the previous season, only Mika returned.
+Julien Clerc, Jenifer, and Soprano have been announced as new coaches for Season 8.
 This is a different line-up of coaches than in its previous seasons.
 Coaches Pascal Obispo and Zazie from Season 7 were on tour and thus unable to participate in Season 8 as coaches.
 Coach Florent Pagny had announced at the end of Season 5 that his contract would end in 2018.
 Jenifer, a Season 8 coach who had served previously, made her comeback after three seasons off.
 Soprano, who has also worked as a coach in the Kids version, joined the Season 8 group.
 Julien Clerc replaced Florent Pagny.

 Blind Auditions

 The final eighteen contestants for the show are chosen through a blind audition process.

 This is how it works: As each candidate performs, each coach is seated in a chair facing away from the candidate and toward the audience.
 The coaches listen to the candidates without being able to see them.
 If a coach likes what they hear, they press the buzzer in front of them, and their chair turns around to face the stage.
 This means that the coach wants to support the performer and wants them on their team.
 If only one coach has turned around by the end of the performance, then the singer joins that coach's team by default.
 However, if several of the coaches turn around, the performer can choose which team they want to join.
 For Season 8, a new feature was added whereby a coach was allowed to block another coach of their choice from being able to have a contestant on their team by pressing a different button before the other coach had pressed their buzzer.
 This feature could only be used once by each coach during the entirety of the blind audition process.
 By the end of the blind auditions, the coaches had narrowed the number of candidates down to eighteen final contestants.